 Keep these instructions with your will, and provide copies to your attorney, your spouse, and any children or other beneficiaries you have.

 Include Funeral Arrangements in Your Estate Plan

 For most people, their experience in dealing with funeral homes is limited to times when they are grieving.
 Doing some advance planning can spare your loved ones, while helping you make the arrangements that feel right for you.
 The National Funeral Directors Association (NFDA) advises you being by considering the following:

 - Whether or not cremation is an option;

 - The type of memorial service you want;

 - Options for personalizing your service, such as location, music, and flowers.

-To ensure your legal documents are in order and that any plans you make conform to state and local laws, call or contact Cavallo & Cavallo online and request a consultation in our Bronx or New Rochelle office.
+To ensure your legal documents are in order and that any plans you make conform to state and local laws, call or contact Cavallo & Cavallo online and request a consultation in our Bronx or Westchester office.